Freya Godfrey

 Freya Godfrey (born 7 May 2005) is an English professional footballer who plays as a forward for Women's Super League club London City Lionesses.
-She has represented England from under-14 youth level, has captained the England under-19 national team, and currently plays for the under-23s.
-Godfrey started her career at Women's Super League club Arsenal, from whom she has previously been on loan to Ipswich Town and Charlton Athletic, as well as current club London City Lionesses.
+Godfrey started her career at Arsenal, from whom she has previously been on loan to then Ipswich Town and Charlton Athletic.
+She has represented England from under-14 youth level, captained the England under-19 national team, and been called up to the senior team.

 Early life

 Born in Essex, Godfrey joined the Essex FA's Regional Talent Club at young age before becoming part of Arsenal's academy setup at the age of 12.
 She impressed at youth level, scoring 13 times in 18 appearances in the WSL Academy League.

 Club career

 Godfrey played for Ipswich Town in the FA Women's National League Southern Premier Division in the 2022–23 season, while remaining with the Gunners under dual-registration.

 As a central striker, she excelled with Ipswich, scoring 8 goals in all competitions, as well as the winner on the last day of the season against Oxford United on the 7 May 2023.

-On 11 May 2023, Godfrey made her Arsenal and WSL debut as an 89th minute substitute, appearing in Arsenal's 4–0 win over Brighton & Hove Albion.
+On 11 May 2023, Godfrey made her Arsenal and WSL debut as an 89th-minute substitute, appearing in Arsenal's 4–0 win over Brighton & Hove Albion.

-In June 2023, Godfrey signed her first professional contract with Arsenal before joining Charlton Athletic on loan in July, saying she "can’t wait to get started.”
+In June 2023, Godfrey signed her first professional contract with Arsenal before joining Charlton Athletic on loan in July, saying she "can’t wait to get started."

 In December 2023, after 10 appearances with Charlton, she was profiled as one of the next-generation stars of the Women's Championship by Impetus Football.